back to Workshops Programme home

 • be a fulfilling way of self expression

-What will we be doing on our Mandala Painting Day?
+What will we be doing on our Mandala Painting Workshop?

 Do I have to be able to draw and paint?

-No, everyone is welcome.
+No artistic ability or experience is needed.
 You don't have to be able to draw or paint to come on this mandala workshop, and all materials are provided.
 The main aim is to express yourself rather than make a 'good' work of art.

 About the facilitator Zangmo Alexander